serenabertozzi/TOG-tech-test-FE/README.md

 # What I would have done

 Given more time, I would have focused more on the styling aspect, especially changing the different font style as well as the responsivness at different screen sizes, which isn't perfect.

-I didn't manage to do the deployement yet but might try this week just to add an extra step.